IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 (SCReAMv2), an update to SCReAM congestion control for media streams such as RTP
 {{RFC3550}}.
 SCReAMv2 includes several algorithm simplifications and adds support for L4S.
-The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control, AR and 3D VR googles.
+The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control, AR and 3D VR goggles.
 This specification obsoletes RFC 8298.

 --- middle